-Effect of Employee's Own Post-Accident Conduct
+The Effect of Employee's Own Post-Accident Conduct in Louisiana Workers Compensation

 There is no law in Louisiana that requires an injured employee to take reasonable measures to improve his or her disability following an accident.

 But Louisiana courts have ruled that the employee should not be allowed to “increase the burden upon society by reason of an unnecessarily prolonged disability due not to injuries received in the service of industry but to his laggard sense of his obligation to society.”
-And on that basis, in some instances Louisiana court have denied workers compensation benefits to the employee because of his or her post-accident conduct.
+And on that basis, in some instances, Louisiana courts have denied workers compensation benefits to the employee because of his or her post-accident conduct.

-Refusal to Submit to Operation
+The Refusal by an Employee to Submit to an Operation